marioizquierdo/bettertabs/README.md

 This script will take the tab type from each tab link `data-tab-type` attribute (that can be "link", "static" or "ajax"), and will match each tab with its content using the tab link `data-show-content-id` attribute, that is the id of the related content.

-Tabs of type "link" will be ignored (no JavaScript), while "static" and "ajax" tabs will change the active content (using the `.active` css class), and also will try to change the current URL.
+Tabs of type "link" will be ignored, while "static" and "ajax" tabs will change the active content (using the `.active` css class), and also will try to change the current URL (browser history state)

 ### Browser history and url manipulation ###

+When a tab is clicked, the plugin attempts to change the browser url to the tab link url to reflect the page state.

-When activate a tag, the URL is changed using [history.replaceState()](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history), which only works on modern HTM5 browsers (older browsers can not change the URL, and I prefer not trying to use History.js or any other approach to give them support for them).
+To change the url, the plugin defines the method `jQuery.Bettertabs.change_browser_url(new_url)`, that is internally called each time a tab is activated.
+This method is implemented using [history.replaceState()](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history), which only works on modern HTM5 browsers (older browsers can not change the URL, and I prefer not trying to use History.js or any other approach to give them support for them).

+The *jQuery.Bettertabs.change_url(url)* method is public, so it can be reused for other scripts (for example if you want to implement your own ajax pagination links inside the tab, and you want to reflect it in the browser bar).
+This also means that you can rewrite this method with your own implementation (to use another plugin like [History.js](https://github.com/balupton/history.js), [jQuery BBQ](http://benalman.com/projects/jquery-bbq-plugin/), or [HTML5 pushState](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history) on your own if you want to change the browser url).

-### Manipulating the bettertabs widget from other scripts ###
+### Play with the bettertabs widget from other scripts ###

 All parts of the bettertabs generated markup are identified using ids, so it is very easy to identify and modify any part of the inner content (just open your firebug and browse the generated markup).

+You can interact with the bettertabs widget in the following ways:

-  * To activate a tab, simulate a click on the tab link: `jQuery('#bettertabsid_tabid_tab a').click();`
+  * **Activate a tab**: use the function `jQuery.Bettertabs.select_tab(bettertabsid, tabid);`, for the previous example could be *jQuery.Bettertabs.select_tab('profile_tabs', 'friends');*.
+You can also just simulate a click on the tab link with `jQuery('#tabid_bettertabsid_tab a').click();`
-  * To hook some behavior when someone clicks on a tab, attach a 'click' handler to the tab link or use any of the provided custom events.
+  * **Hook some behavior when a tab is clicked**: attach a 'click' handler to the tab link or use any of the provided custom events.
-  * To show a loading clock or any other kind of feedback to the user while ajax is loading, use any of the provided custom events.
+  * **Show a loading clock while ajax is loading**: or any other kind of feedback to the user, use any of the provided custom events.
+You can also handle it styling the CSS class `.ajax-loading` that is added to the ajax tab link while ajax content is loading (see the [Styles Reference Guide](https://github.com/agoragames/bettertabs/blob/master/lib/bettertabs/stylesheets/README.md))
+  * **Change the browser URL**: in the same way the plugin does when a tab is clicked, use `jQuery.Bettertabs.change_browser_url(new_url);`

 Custom events that are attached to each tab content:

-  * 'bettertabs-before-deactivate':   fired on content that is active and will be deactivated
+  * *'bettertabs-before-deactivate'*:   fired on content that is active and will be deactivated
-  * 'bettertabs-before-activate':     fired on content that will be activated
+  * *'bettertabs-before-activate'*:     fired on content that will be activated
-  * 'bettertabs-before-ajax-loading': fired on content container that will be activated just before be loaded using ajax
+  * *'bettertabs-before-ajax-loading'*: fired on content container that will be activated just before be loaded using ajax
-  * 'bettertabs-after-deactivate':    fired on content that was deactivated
+  * *'bettertabs-after-deactivate'*:    fired on content that was deactivated
-  * 'bettertabs-after-activate':      fired on content that was activated
+  * *'bettertabs-after-activate'*:      fired on content that was activated
-  * 'bettertabs-after-ajax-loading':  fired on content after it was loaded via ajax.
+  * *'bettertabs-after-ajax-loading'*:  fired on content after it was loaded via ajax.
 Remember that the content is loaded via ajax only once.

-If you want to do something on a content that was just loaded using ajax, you can do something like the following:
+Usage example of custom events:

+    // Show an alert when the :friends tab content of the :profile_tabs is activated and visible
+    $("#profile_tabs_friends_content").bind('bettertabs-after-activate', function(){
+      alert('friends content is visible');
+    });

+    // Display the $('#loading-clock') element while ajax tabs are loading
+    $("#profile_tabs").bind('bettertabs-before-ajax-loading', function(){
+      $('#loading-clock').show();
-    $("#bettertabsid_tabid_content").bind('bettertabs-after-ajax-loading', function(){
+    }).bind('bettertabs-after-ajax-loading', function(){
-      $(this).doSomething();
+      $('#loading-clock').hide();
     });